2009 Portuguese local elections

+Background

 Electoral system

 All 308 municipalities are allocated a certain number of councilors to elect corresponding to the number of registered voters in a given municipality.
 Each party or coalition must present a list of candidates.
 The winner of the most voted list for the municipal council is automatically elected mayor, similar to first-past-the-post (FPTP).
 The lists are closed and the seats in each municipality are apportioned according to the D'Hondt method.
 Unlike in national legislative elections, independent lists are allowed to run.
+Changes to the electoral registration system, approved in 2008, which made registration automatic based on each voter's Identity card, led to a significant increase in the number of registered voters, from 8,8 million in 2005 to 9,4 million in 2009.

+By-elections (2005–2009)

+During the normal four-year term of local governments, one municipal council by-election was held in the municipality of Lisbon on 15 July 2007, after the then mayor Carmona Rodrigues (PSD) lost the support of his own party, following corruption investigations, and all PSD councillors resigned, prompting the fall of the local administration.
+The by-election resulted in a victory for the PS, which thus regained control of the Lisbon City Council with approximately 29% of the vote and 6 councillors, while the PSD fell to third place with only 16% of the vote.
+The ousted mayor, Carmona Rodrigues, came in second place with almost 17%, leading an independent list.
+Adding to this, twenty-five parishes also held a by-election for parish assemblies.